Homeschooling and University Without An ATAR

 There are a number of universities that offer pathway courses to allow students a second chance into university.
 These courses often give students an ATAR and are usually free.
 Quite a few homeschoolers have used these courses as their stepping stone into their desired course.
 They are a good introduction to university because they tend to give students extra support.
 They also can apply for this course without prior academic studies.

-This year a homeschool graduate came first in the New Step program run by Newcastle Uni.
-Other homeschoolers in Newcastle have used this pathway before excelled.
+In 2021 a homeschool graduate came first in the New Step program run by Newcastle University.
+Other homeschoolers in Newcastle have used this Open Foundation pathway before excelled.
+University of New England offer a similar course.

-Meg was an 18 year old homeschool girl who started by doing a Tertiary Preparation Pathway Course – a 6 month free course.
+Meg was homeschooled in Queensland an 18 year old homeschool girl who started by doing a Tertiary Preparation Pathway Course – a 6 month free course.
 After completing that she went on to study a Bachelor of Social Work at Sunshine Coast University.

 Making The Application To University